 This routine ensures that I always get out of the house.
 It also ensures that I get my daily dose of exercise.
 Finally, it keeps me from feeling isolated because I always have those chats during the walk.

 Some people prefer co-working spaces to coffee shops.
 I tested out a handful of co-working spaces in my local area and personally didn’t like them – but that’s perfectly okay.
-You need to find what works best for you.
-Once you do, build a routine around it, and be disciplined about following that routine so you can keep your sanity.
+You need to find what works best for you, which is one of my other work from home productivity tips.
+You have the freedom to work from anywhere so there’s no need to force yourself to work from somewhere, where you’re not going to be that productive.
+Once you do find your ideal location or maybe even a few of them, build them into your routine, and be disciplined about following that routine so you can keep your sanity.

 When I wrote this out, it almost felt obvious and not even particularly enlightening.
 However, I had to remind myself that there have certainly been days when I didn’t leave my apartment all day, didn’t talk to people, and didn’t get any exercise.
 If I’ve had days like these, I’m sure others have too.
 I can assure you that they do not contribute to maintaining my sanity while working from home.